SAKURAJIMA Kabusecha

 The sisters grow all their teas without pesticides, herbicides or chemical fertilizers.
 Of course, we have also had the pesticide-free status checked again externally - you can see the pesticide report in the picture gallery above.
 So you can be sure that our tea is 100% free from harmful substances.

-Akane & Yuri use tea bushes from the Yabukita cultivar for their sweet Kabusecha.
-Don't know what to do with it?
+Akane & Yuri use tea bushes of the Meiryoku cultivar to make their sweet Kabusecha.
+Not sure what that means?
 We explain it in our FAQ .

 -